canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the procedures for Application Architecture provide that, all source code must be released under an appropriate open source software license when appropriate, and when not, shared within the Government of Canada.

+**note:** Custom developed code must be published or shared back with existing open source software communities.
+This will make the resulting solutions available for reuse by everyone, including departments and agencies as well as Canadian businesses and citizens.

 ## Approvals

 Similar to open data or information covered by the Open Government Directive, the release of open source code under open source software (OSS) licences, requires appropriate department or agency approvals.